-The availability and quality of documentation and metadata varies considerably between providers.
+The availability and quality of documentation and metadata vary considerably between providers.
 This dispersion hinders the usage of the datasets.
-Therefore, a common format, documentation and a single access point to all this data are proposed and described here to facilitate the usage of this data.
+Therefore, a standard format, documentation, and single access point to all this data are proposed and described here to facilitate the usage of these data.

-Regarding the data policies that regulate the usage of the different datasets, for most of the masts the measurements are made freely accessible, open to be used for any purpose and can be distributed to third parties.
-However, some centers prefer to restrict the usage of their data or the distribution to third parties, limiting the possibility to provide these data in this collection.
+Regarding the data policies that regulate the usage of the different datasets, most of masts measurements are made freely accessible and open to be used for any purpose, so there is no restriction affecting the distribution to third parties.
+Regrettably, some centers prefer to restrict the usage of their data or the distribution to third parties, limiting the possibility to provide these data in this collection.
 Also, it has been impossible to obtain data or information from some of the identified towers.